 An important, ancient contribution is the Sutane faith.
 Sutane translates as “studying the pattern” or “following the paradigm”.
 It is based on finding and following the divine plan for your life.
 This pleases the supernatural beings with whom the Ike share their home planet.

-Zutane arose from the ancient Proto-Maritime culture in the islands of Mohai.
-In early modern times, it was reformed by the prophet Yethĩ and his followers who led a reformation movement within Sutane called Sayethĩ.
-This movement was also based in Mohai.
+Sutane arose from the ancient Proto-Maritime culture on the island of Mohai.
+In early modern times, it was reformed by the prophet Yedĩ and his followers who led a reformation movement within Sutane called Sayedĩ.
+This movement was also based on Mohai.

 Another invention with ancient roots is the sport of hebano.
-It began as a game in which hundreds of players tried to move a ball towards a tree guarded by opponents.
+At first, hundreds of players tried to move a ball towards a tree guarded by opponents.
 In the early modern era, it began to be played on roller skates between two small teams.
 The aim was now to throw the ball at a pole in the opponent’s territory.
 The game is now played professionally throughout Tekuo.

 The main language of the Romohai is Lemohai.
 It is a mellifluous tongue with some neat grammatical features.
-The language was invented on the island.
-Small immigrant communities speak various other languages.
+The language is spoken amongst the Romohai diaspora.
+Small immigrant communities on Mohai speak other languages.

-Constructed languages such as Esperanto struggle to grow here on Earth, but they have been taken up widely on Tekuo.
+Constructed languages such as Esperanto struggle here on Earth, but they are widely spoken on Tekuo.
 One such is Letekuo.
-This was invented in Mohai in the early modern era as a planet-wide auxiliary language.
-It is still widely used today.
+This was invented on Mohai in the early modern era as a planet-wide auxiliary language.
+It is still used today.

-The internet arrived earlier on Tekuo than on Earth.
-It even predated television and radio.
-It began in Mohai when cinemas started streaming their films down wires into the homes of wealthy neighbours.
+On Tekuo, the internet arrived earlier before television and radio.
+It began on Mohai when cinemas started streaming films down wires into the homes of wealthy neighbours.
 As technology improved, it came to resemble our internet, but with more government control.

 A recent Romohai invention was the maglev monorail train.
 Maglevs float on a cushion of air raised up by opposing magnets.
-They travel very fast and are ideal for rapid transit on a long, thin island.
-Their spread across the planet has made plane journeys less attractive.
+They travel very fast and their spread across the planet has made plane journeys less attractive.
 They are thus good for the environment, despite using a lot of energy.